From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 that have an associated vector of impact,

-When we apply these definitions to our Twitter dataset on climate change, we observe that almost $50\%$ of the weekly retweets are given to the top $N=50$ users.
-This corresponds to a massive inequality, as the vast majority of interactions are produced by just a handful of tweets.
-We observe an average Gini index of $0.89$ ($\pm 0.02$)\footnote{Unless otherwise stated, quantities with uncertainty bars represent the standard deviation around the mean across weeks.}, meaning that we should be able to understand a significant fraction of the Twitter conversation just by looking at its high-impact users.
+When we apply these definitions to our X dataset on climate change, we observe that almost $50\%$ of the weekly retweets are given to the top $N=50$ users.
+This is a massive inequality, as just a handful of tweets produce most interactions.
+We observe an average Gini index of $0.89$ ($\pm 0.02$)\footnote{Unless otherwise stated, quantities with uncertainty bars represent the standard deviation around the mean across weeks.}, which means that we should be able to understand a significant fraction of the X conversation just by looking at its high-impact users.

 We take the $M = 50$ leading users from the $N=50$ high-impact weekly users.
-While the set of leading users, $\topusers^\Delta(t)$, is dynamic, in the analyses that follow we focus on the complete set of leading users, $\topusers^\Delta = \cup_t \topusers^\Delta(t)$ where $\lvert \topusers^\Delta \rvert = 50$.
-As a first approach to understanding the set of leading users, we \textit{manually assign} each of them a category about climate change.
-We identify three main ideological currents: \textit{climate believers} that support scientific consensus about anthropogenic climate change, \textit{climate skeptics} that doubt that the trends in climate are anthropogenic or that such trends will bring harmful consequences to society, and \textit{news media channels and entertainers}.
+While the set of leading users, $\topusers^\Delta(t)$, is dynamic, in the analyses that follow, we focus on the complete set of leading users, $\topusers^\Delta = \cup_t \topusers^\Delta(t)$ where $\lvert \topusers^\Delta \rvert = 50$.
+As a first approach to understanding the set of leading users, we blue{\textit{manually assign}} each of them a category about climate change (see Appendix \ref{app:manual_labeling} for details on our manual labeling protocol).
+We identify three main ideological currents: \textit{climate believers} that support the scientific consensus on anthropogenic climate change, \textit{climate skeptics} that doubt that the trends in climate are anthropogenic or that such trends will bring harmful consequences for society, and \textit{news media channels and entertainers}.
 In Fig. \ref{fig:impact_dynamics}, we show the impact dynamics of the leading users \emph{per} week.
-Although we observe an overall dominance of the climate believers (green) throughout the year, we observe a clear irruption of the climate skeptics (red) in the second half of the year, with a specially pronounced peak in the third week of September, 2019.
-Additionally, in Appendix \ref{app:leading users_description}, we present Table \ref{tab:leading users_description} which enlists the $M = 50$ leading users and their main features.
+While climate believers (green) generally dominate throughout the year, climate skeptics (red) surge noticeably in the second half, peaking in the third week of September 2019.
+Furthermore, Table \ref{tab:leading users_description} from Appendix \ref{app:leading users_description} lists the top $M=50$ leading users and their main characteristics.